akalinux/linked-bundle-node-map/README.md

 - Dynamically scale connections between nodes
 - Supports fully non interactive mode (useful for creating tool tips and sub diagrams)
 - Nodes can be disabled with the connections still showing
+- Nodes, links, and bundles are rendered in a determinstic order
+- Map is drawn using canvas not svg ( even when loading custom images )
+- Defered indexing, only created when needed
+- No Square roots are applied when looking up what a user is interacting with
+- Ref forwarding support allowing for screen shots, pdf generation etc..
+- Extensable Theme support, ( default light and dark ) add more as you see fit

 ## Demos